A Closer Look at the Social Security Disability Appeals Process

 Tip: The SSA claims that the fastest and easiest way to file an appeal of your SSDI decision is to visit www.socialsecurity.gov/disability/appeal and file online.

 If your claim is denied during the reconsideration level, you can request a hearing before an Administrative Law Judge (ALJ) outside of the DDS office.
 This is the stage of the appeals process where you may have the best chance of being approved.
 Before the hearing, you may be asked to give more information about the claim, and you will have the opportunity to review the information you have already submitted and provide more.

 At the hearing, you and any witnesses (such as doctors and vocational experts) will be questioned by the judge.
-You, or your attorney or representative, will also be given the opportunity to question the witnesses.
+You, or your Social Security appeal lawyer or representative, will also be given the opportunity to question the witnesses.

 You should appeal in writing for a hearing or by submitting Form HA-501 within 60 days after the date on the reconsideration denial notice.